In Brief

 "This is about a corporate group, not individuals."
 If so, John 6:37 collapses into tautology: all in the group will be part of the group.
 That is not teaching.
 That is a circle.
 The context is intensely personal — individuals refusing to believe (6:64), individuals leaving Jesus (6:66), individuals who cannot come (6:44).
 Jesus is talking about persons.

 "This contradicts the free invitations of the gospel."
 The invitations are the means by which the Father draws.
 In Acts 18:9-10, God tells Paul: "I have many people in this city" — they are His before they believe.
-And yet God also says: "Keep speaking."
+And yet God also says: "Keep on speaking."
 Election does not kill evangelism.
 It motivates it.
 We preach to all, knowing the Father is hauling His own through the very words we speak.

 Your Belief Was Evidence That You Had Been Given